-- Mark E. Jones: Mr. Jones has not historically received a bonus and did not receive a bonus for work completed in 2020. - Michael C. Colby: a discretionary bonus of \$510,000 to reflect individual contributions to Goosehead's operational success and accomplishment of its strategic initiatives during the prior year including Goosehead's ability to outperform its key financial metrics during a global pandemic and to motivate Mr. Colby to continue to achieve results that exceed management's expectations and provide long term value to Goosehead's shareholders.

-- Mark S. Colby: a discretionary bonus of \$160,000 to reflect individual contributions to Goosehead's strategic initiatives during the prior year related to finance, capital markets and internal audit and to motivate Mr. Colby to continue to achieve results that exceed management's expectations and provide long term value to Goosehead's shareholders. - P. Ryan Langston: a discretionary bonus of \$120,000 to reflect individual contributions to Goosehead's legal and human capital departments and accomplishment of Goosehead's strategic initiatives during the prior year and to motivate Mr. Langston to continue to achieve results that exceed management's expectations and provide long term value to Goosehead's shareholders.
+- Mark E. Jones.
+Mr. Jones has not historically received a bonus and did not receive a bonus for work completed in 2021. - Michael C. Colby.
+Mr. Colby received a discretionary bonus of \$350,000 to reflect individual contributions to Goosehead's operational success and accomplishment of its strategic initiatives during the prior year and to motivate Mr. Colby to continue to achieve results that exceed management's expectations and provide long term value to Goosehead's shareholders. - Mark S. Colby.
+Mr. Colby received a discretionary bonus of \$126,000 to reflect individual contributions to Goosehead's strategic initiatives during the prior year related to finance, capital markets and internal audit and to motivate Mr. Colby to continue to achieve results that exceed management's expectations and provide long term value to Goosehead's shareholders. - P. Ryan Langston.
+Mr. Langston received a discretionary bonus of \$130,020 to reflect individual contributions to Goosehead's legal and human capital departments, its real estate expansion, and accomplishment of Goosehead's strategic initiatives during the prior year and to motivate Mr. Langston to continue to achieve results that exceed management's expectations and provide long term value to Goosehead's shareholders.